akyidrian/2024-olympics-medal-table/README.md

 A web app that presents an up-to-date 2024 Olympics Medal Table, with additional data.
 The motivation for this project was to experiment with FastHTML, Selenium, Pandas, SQLite, etc.

+**Note**: Now that the 2024 Olympics are over, the web-app no longer performs automatic updates by default (for obvious reasons).
+We use the `medals.db` SQLite database file instead.

 ## How-to build and run web app

 ```bash